 The institution must cancel any checks issued to students that are not cashed and for which the student is determined ineligible to receive.
+These funds would be returned to WSAC.

 Note that the unclaimed federal student financial aid policy involves a different process than the state policy referenced here.
 The federal policy was established to ensure that federal student aid funds never revert to a state, institution or third party.